openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  The result is NaN if:

-   -  Either operand is NaN;
+   -  Either operand is NaN; or
    -  The operands are two infinities of opposite sign.